bayareala8s/Data-Structures-and-Algorithms/Trees/BinarySearchTree/README.md

 Remember, in all these examples, the BST property must hold: every node's key must be larger than all keys in its left subtree and smaller than all keys in its right subtree.

+### Some common operations performed on a Binary Search Tree

+Common operations performed on a Binary Search Tree (BST) include:

+1. **Search**: This operation is used to check if a key exists in the BST.
+It starts from the root and compares the key with the current node.
+If the key is less than the current node, it moves to the left child.
+If the key is greater, it moves to the right child.
+This process continues until the key is found or the end of the tree is reached.

+2. **Insertion**: This operation is used to add a new key to the BST.
+Similar to the search operation, it starts from the root and finds the appropriate location to insert the new key.
+If the new key is less than the current node, it moves to the left child.
+If the new key is greater, it moves to the right child.
+This process continues until a null node is reached, where the new key is inserted.

+3. **Deletion**: This operation is used to remove a key from the BST.
+There are three cases to consider when deleting a node:
+   - The node to be deleted is a leaf (has no children).
+In this case, we just remove the node from the tree.
+   - The node to be deleted has one child.
+In this case, we elevate the child to the position of the parent.
+   - The node to be deleted has two children.
+This is the most complex case.
+We need to find the in-order predecessor or the in-order successor of the node and replace the node with it.
+Then, we delete the in-order predecessor or successor, which will now be a node with at most one child.

+4. **Traversal**: There are three common ways to traverse a BST:
+   - In-order traversal: Traverse the left subtree, visit the root, then traverse the right subtree.
+   - Pre-order traversal: Visit the root, traverse the left subtree, then traverse the right subtree.
+   - Post-order traversal: Traverse the left subtree, traverse the right subtree, then visit the root.

+5. **Finding Minimum and Maximum**: The minimum key in a BST is the leftmost leaf node, and the maximum key is the rightmost leaf node.
+These operations can be performed by traversing the tree from the root to the leftmost or rightmost leaf, respectively.

+6. **Finding Successor and Predecessor**: The successor of a node is the node with the smallest key greater than the node's key.
+The predecessor of a node is the node with the largest key smaller than the node's key.
+These operations are useful in many algorithms that operate on BSTs.